Can Humans Eat Grass In a Survival Situation?

 Barley Grass

-Much like wheatgrass, barley grass or barley greens are the first shoots on a new barley plant.
+Like wheatgrass, barley grass or greens are the first shoots on a new barley plant.
 A great source of dietary fiber, barley grass is also rich in antioxidants, calcium, and vitamins.

 It improves digestion, promotes healthy bones, and reduces cholesterol, making it an ideal survival food.

-Most people consume barley grass in a liquid form as a juice or smoothie but, with a little ingenuity, some seeds, and a dash of honey, you could transform them into tasty, energy-boosting snacks.
+Most people consume barley grass in liquid form as a juice or smoothie, but with ingenuity, some seeds, and a dash of honey, you could transform it into tasty, energy-boosting snacks.

 Canary Grass

-Unsurprisingly, canary grass is more commonly used as bird feed rather than for human consumption, but that’s not to say you couldn’t eat it if it was the only thing available.
+Unsurprisingly, canary grass is more commonly used as bird feed than for human consumption, but that’s not to say you couldn’t eat it if it were the only thing available.

-The small seeds of the canary grass can be made into porridge or ground into flour.
-One popular way of getting the benefits of canary grass is by turning the seeds into milk, although you’re unlikely to take a blender into the wilderness with you!
+Canary grass seeds can be made into porridge or ground into flour.
+One popular way to enjoy the benefits of canary grass is to turn the seeds into milk, although you’re unlikely to take a blender into the wilderness with you!

 Even the young leaves can be cooked and eaten like any other green vegetable.